GoogleChrome/developer.chrome.com/site/en/docs/webstore/images/index.md

   size][7].
 - The image must be in PNG format.
 - The image should work well on both light and dark backgrounds.

-<div class="aside aside--note"><b>Note</b>: To make sure your icon looks good, preview your extension's listing in the Chrome Web Store.
-If you're working on an installable web app, you also need to view your icon in the New Tab page.
-To do so, you can <a href="https://developers.google.com/chrome/apps/docs/developers_guide#installing">load the unpacked app</a>, bring up the New Tab page, and then look at the icon against a variety of backgrounds by applying a few <a href="https://tools.google.com/chrome/intl/en/themes/">themes</a>.</div>

 When you design the icon, keep the following advice in mind: